-While airlines are struggling to sell tickets as early as possible and at highest price available, they are also trying to sell ALL the tickets, and there is a catch.
+While airlines are struggling to sell tickets as early as possible and at the highest price available, they are also trying to sell ALL the tickets, and there is a catch.
 In this effort to sell all possible tickets, prices are going up and down, depending on how many seats are for sale and what is actual demand for airline tickets.
-By looking at different options, we can find best possible price for your next trip and find cheapest airline tickets for you so toy can actually travel smart!
+By looking at different options, we can find the best possible price for your next trip and find the cheapest airline tickets for you so you can actually travel smart!

 Travel booking myths

 There are literally thousands of websites advising on ways to find cheap tickets, and many of them are providing obsolete information.
 Information so old that became a myth.
 So, first, let’s debunk those myths about booking online tickets.

 Myth number 1: Searching with an incognito browser will get you cheaper flights